d-khalang/Smart-planting-with-IoT/README.md

 ### Catalog
 The catalog is implemented in the script `catalog_registery.py`.
 It serves as the heart of the system, responsible for recording and organizing data related to devices and resources.
 The collected data is stored in a JSON file named `catalog.json`, which will ultimately serve as the project's database.

+### Device Connectors
+The `Device_connectors` directory has been added, containing the following files:

+1. **`device_connector.py`:** This script, in its current stage, registers all devices to the catalog.
+In the next stage, it will be responsible for gathering sensor data and communicating it to other parts of the system.

+2. **`devices_configuration.json`:** This JSON file contains configuration details, endpoints, and other device-specific information needed for the proper functioning of the system.

 ## Components
 Each plant unit is equipped wiht two main types of IoT devices: